Distributed Installation to Azure AKS

 Click New connection.

-Click the connection in the list to open its details.
+Click the connection name to open its details.

 Copy the snippet to the clipboard.